-Applications of Micro Controllers- Interfacing 8051 to LED's-Push button- Relay's and Latch Connections- Keyboard Interfacing- Interfacing Seven Segment Display-ADC and DAC Interfacing.
+Applications of Micro Controllers- Interfacing 8051 to LED's-Push button-Relay's and Latch Connections- Keyboard Interfacing- Interfacing Seven Segment Display-ADC and DAC Interfacing.

-• To be able to understand the microprocessor capability in general and explore the evalution of microprocessors.
+- To be able to understand the microprocessor capability in general and explore the evalution of microprocessors. - To be able to understand the addressing modes of microprocessors - To be able to understand the micro controller capability

+Principal

+Principal

+NARASARAOPETA ENGINEERING COLLEGE

+(AUTONOMOUS)

+(AUTONOMOUS)

-Principal NARASARADPETA ENGINEERING COLLEGE (AUTONOMOUS) NARASARAOPET - 522 601.
+NARASARAOPET - 522 601.

+Guntur (Dist.), A.P.